gayegul/repIt/README.md

 # repIt
-A web app that plays a Youtube video over and over
+A web app that plays a Youtube video over and over mimicking a continuous replay button.

+App is written using jQuery and utilizes Youtube API.